-What is a major Leadership Challenge you are dealing with right now that requires your leadership?
+What’s a major leadership challenge you are dealing with right now that requires your leadership?

 1. ASSUME NOTHING!

 In many instances, assumptions lead to unexpected and unwanted challenges.
-Not assuming anything and finding out all correct facts/doing proper research is a key leadership behaviour that will reduce unexpected challenges.
+Not assuming anything and finding out all correct facts and doing proper research is a key leadership behaviour that will reduce unexpected challenges.

 What are you assuming?